 The CryptO'pinion?

 What an amazing treat it is to play something new, especially as it was completely unexpected.
-Okay, I'm not the biggest fan of puzzle games, my skills in the video certainly prove this, but what the video doesn't show is just how much enjoyment I got from this game.
+Okay, I'm not the biggest fan of puzzle games, my skills in the video certainly prove this, but what the video doesn't show is just how much enjoyment I had.
 Old Towers is polished and thoroughly entertaining whilst challenging the player to use their mind and reactions equally.
 I think I'll be playing this a lot over the holidays...

-I would like to thank Andy for going to the effort of converting this game over to the often-forgotten Atari 520ST.
-Check out his website which includes a download link.
+I would like to thank Andy for going to the effort of converting this to the often-forgotten Atari 520ST.
+Check out his website which includes a download.
 Eat, drink, be merry and enjoy this fantastic puzzler.

 After months in development, the time has now come to ditch your PC and dust off the old Atari.
 Yes, a public release of the Atari STe upgraded Lotus Esprit Turbo Challenge will be available to download from tomorrow - April 10th.
 The only caveat is that your computer requires 1MB Ram and a working floppy disk drive.
 Surely nothing too drastic to ask?